bycs-lp/moodle-local_groupmerge/README.md

 Restricted groups will be removed from the target group selector.
 A message is displayed that explains why some groups are not available.

-## Requirements

-- Moodle 4.4 or later (requires hooks and dependency injection support)
-- At least 2 groups in a course to create a group link

 ## Installing via uploaded ZIP file

 1. Log in to your Moodle site as an admin and go to _Site administration >